- Key Facts

 Following help from ADB via the Fiji Ports Development Project, the Fiji Islands' main ports in Suva and Lautoka are now models of efficiency.
 Not only did the project finish on time, within budget, and showcase some specialized engineering features, it also included a climate-adaptation component thatguards against earthquakes and tsunamis.

 Suva, Fiji—It's 6:30 on a Saturday morning and the Capitaine Tasman, loaded with a cargo of timber and taro, is about to leave Suva's King's Wharf, the Fiji Islands' busiest international port.
 As the ship glides across the glassy ocean onits voyage to New Zealand, it passes the Pacific Islander II, a car-carrying vessel arriving from Japan.
-The transition between one cargo ship loading and leaving, and another vessel arriving and unloading appears seamless, but the efficient turn around is largely due to the Fiji Ports Development Project, funded by the Asian Development Bank and the Fiji Ports Corporation.
+The transition between one cargo ship loading and leaving, and another vessel arriving and unloading appears seamless, but the efficient turn around is largely due to the Fiji Ports Development Project, funded by ADB and the Fiji Ports Corporation.

 "The Fiji Ports Development Project has significantly impacted on Fiji'seconomy in a positive way," says Savenaca Narube, Governor of the Reserve Bank of Fiji.
-"The project finished on time, in budget, and was a good example of engineering best practices."
+"The project finished on time, within budget, and was a good example of engineering best practices."

-"The Project has made Fiji's two main ports (Suva and Lautoka) the best in the region, comparable with Australia and New Zealand, says Waqa Bauleka, head of the engineering department at the Fiji Ports Corporation, the executing agency for the project.
+"The Project has made Fiji's two main ports (Suva and Lautoka) the best in the region, comparable with Australia and New Zealand," says Waqa Bauleka, head of the engineering department at the Fiji Ports Corporation, the executing agency for the project.

 Need For Improvement